Our knowledge of orthopaedics. Your best health.

 • Activity modification.
 Avoiding activities that cause pain and swelling may allow the symptoms to go away on their own.

 • Corticosteroids.
 An injection of corticosteroids into the tendon sheath can be effective in addressing the condition by reducing swelling and relieving pain.
-One or 2 injections has been shown to relieve the condition in 50 to 80% of patients.
+One or two injections has been shown to relieve the condition in 50 to 80% of patients.

 Surgical Treatment

-Surgery may be recommended if symptoms are severe or do not improve with non-operative management.
 The goal of surgery is to release the tendon sheath to make more room for the irritated tendons.
 When done correctly, this can relieve the symptoms of De Quervain's tenosynovitis without affecting hand/wrist function.

 Surgery for De Quervain's tenosynovitis